-You can transform a few simple ingredients into a nutrient-packed breakfast or snack with this Cherry Smoothie.
-It’s creamy from yogurt and banana, is naturally sweet from the frozen cherries, boasts a solid dose of protein and hidden veggies!
-And you don’t need any fancy specialty ingredients to pull it off.
+Transform a few simple ingredients into a nutrient-packed breakfast or snack with this Cherry Smoothie recipe.
+It’s creamy, naturally sweet, and packed with nutrition.
+Best of all?
+You don’t need any fancy specialty ingredients to pull it off!

-Frozen cherries, which are easy to use since they are already pitted, are a great fruit for smoothies.
-They are very sweet and have a pretty pink color, and they pair well with a range of other produce.
+Frozen cherries, which are easy to use since they are already pitted, are such a great fruit for smoothies.
+They are very sweet, which eliminates the need for any added sugars, and have a pretty pink color, and they pair well with a range of other produce.
 I like to use them in this Cherry Smoothie along with yogurt and nut butter for protein, banana for creaminess, and cauliflower for a dose of veggies.

 Ingredients in Cherry Smoothie